 20. Be an Online Translator

-If you are bilingual or fluent in a foreign language, companies will pay you to translate their content from English into another language.
+If you are bilingual, or fluent in a foreign language, companies will pay you to translate.
+You will translate their content from English into another language.

 - Information Technology

 Using these websites will be the most lucrative if you are a native speaker or have experience as a translator.
 But, you can “get your foot in the door” at other websites.

 21. Create an Online Course

 We are all good at something, and others are always looking to learn new skills.
 Perhaps, you can teach them something they need to know and get paid for it!